Errors

 • technically, anything can be used as a custom error, including primitive

-• good practice is to throw object with "name" and "message" properties, in order to stay compatible with built-in errors
+• hints: there is a good practice to throw an object with "name" and "message" properties, in order to stay compatible with built-in errors

-new Error() - constructor for creation of standard error object
+new Error(message?, options?) - constructor for creation of standard error object

 • Error() equals new Error()